 Adults stay in the canopy and females lay fertilized eggs on the bottom of leaves.
-Newly hatched larvae are a metallic red-brown color and they immediately start chewing the fleshy parts of leaves, leaving the thick veins behind.
-When ready to pupate, they move down the tree into soil and stay there through winter.
+Newly hatched larvae are a metallic red-brown color and they immediately start chewing the fleshy parts of leaves.
+Signs of caterpillar presence include the leaf skeletons and a growing brown swath of foliage, almost as though the leaves were scorched.
+This species rarely eats through a large area of foliage, but occasional outbreaks happen.
+When ready to pupate, larvae move down the tree into the soil and stay there throughout winter.
 Adults emerge in the spring.
 Because only one generation is produced each year, they rarely wreak havoc on a significant scale.
 When populations are large, however, they are considered a more serious pest.
-Natural controls like parasites and predators reduce the population the following year, stopping outbreaks from becoming widespread.
+Natural controls like wasp parasites and predators reduce the population the following year, generally preventing occasional outbreaks from becoming widespread.

 Size (Adult; Length): 10mm to 16mm (0.39in to 0.62in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Antennae: Beetles have a pair of antennae on the head used as sensors.

 Head: The head is home to the insect's eyes, antennae, and mandibles (jaws).

 Thorax: Holds the three pairs of legs as well as vital internal organs.